1956 NBA draft: Draft selections and draftee career notes

 Si Green from Duquesne University was selected first overall by the Rochester Royals.
 Tom Heinsohn from the College of the Holy Cross was selected before the draft as Boston Celtics' territorial pick.
 Heinsohn went on to win the Rookie of the Year Award in his first season.
 Bill Russell from the University of San Francisco was selected second overall by the St. Louis Hawks and immediately traded to the Boston Celtics for Ed Macauley and Cliff Hagan.
 Three players from this draft, Tom Heinsohn, Bill Russell, and K. C. Jones, have been inducted to the Basketball Hall of Fame after championship careers with the Boston Celtics.
 Elgin Baylor and Sam Jones, who were selected by the Minneapolis Lakers in the later rounds, have also been inducted to the Basketball Hall of Fame, although they did not enter the league immediately after the draft.
 In the 1957 draft, Sam Jones was selected in the first round by the Boston Celtics, with whom he played for in his whole career.
 In the 1958 draft, Elgin Baylor was selected first overall by the Lakers, with whom he played for in his whole career.
-During this draft, the St. Louis Hawks became the second team to select a high school senior for a future draft as a conditional territorial pick under a new rule that was implemented at the time by a new rule that was implemented at the time to select a high school senior that was within the team's territorial rights at the time by selecting small forward Jack Pirrie from Maplewood Richmond Heights High School.
+During this draft, the St. Louis Hawks became the second team to select a high school senior for a future draft as a conditional territorial pick under a new rule that was implemented at the time, with this new rule for the selection of a high school senior that was within the team's territorial rights at the time leading to the Hawks selecting small forward Jack Pirrie from Maplewood Richmond Heights High School from that rule.
 However, unlike the previous player that was selected like that in the previous year's draft, Wilt Chamberlain for the Philadelphia Warriors, Pirrie would eventually go undrafted in 1960 despite the Hawks giving him the initial territorial draft rights for that year's draft due to a decrease in production in college at Vanderbilt University after previously being considered "one of the greatest high school talents" that was ever seen according to Hawks coach Red Holzman.